 According to the CDC: ACEs and associated conditions, such as living in under-resourced or racially segregated neighborhoods, frequently moving, and experiencing food insecurity, can cause toxic stress (extended or prolonged stress).
 Toxic stress from ACEs can change brain development and affect such things as attention, decision-making, learning, and response to stress.

-Kindred articles and videos on on Adult Childhood Events, ACES, and Trauma Recover
+Kindred articles and videos on on ACES and Trauma Recovery

 WEBSITES AND ORGANIZATIONS